ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 specified, the client is requesting to communicate with any allowable host.
 If the target is an IP address, the request will only support a single IP version.
 If the target is a hostname, the server is expected to perform DNS resolution to determine which route(s) to advertise to the client.
+The server SHOULD send a ROUTE_ADVERTISEMENT capsule that includes routes for all usable resolved addresses for the requested hostname.

 ipproto: